linehop/guides/Guides/creating-new-users.md

 - Update details about taverns and bar administrators.
 - Disable/Enable taverns on the platform.
 - Monitor Skip-the-Line pass sales for every tavern.
 - Send out global notifications.
+(Read "Sending out Notifications")

 A superuser profile includes a username, email address and password.
 You will need to contact **[@istx25](https://www.github.com/istx25)** ([douglas@cosmiclabs.io](mailto:douglas@cosmiclabs.io)) or **[@damonjones](https://www.github.com/damonjones)** ([damon@cosmiclabs.io](mailto:damon@cosmiclabs.io)) to create a new superuser.